 On 4th April 2020 there was an update to the Coronavirus Job Retention Scheme guidance which clarified that workers such as Office holders including company directors and salaried members of Limited Liability Partnerships were included as were workers who provide personal services and are not working on their own account and are paid through PAYE.
 Non-UK nationals can be furloughed by their UK employer.

-Where an employee has more than one job their respective employments will be treated separately for the purposes of furlough and the reimbursement rules applies to each employer individually.
+Where an employee has more than one job their respective employments will be treated separately for the purposes of furlough and the reimbursement rules apply to each employer individually.

 Company directors will only have the grant applied to their salary and not dividends.
 The decision to furlough must be considered by the board and formalised as a decision of the company.